mehdi-fathi/eloquent-filter/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/mehdi-fathi/eloquent-filter/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/mehdi-fathi/eloquent-filter/?branch=master)
 [![codecov](https://codecov.io/gh/mehdi-fathi/eloquent-filter/branch/develop/graph/badge.svg?token=QY9HA6NXFH)](https://codecov.io/gh/mehdi-fathi/eloquent-filter)

-We are excited to introduce Eloquent Filter, a power-full composer package for filtering data of models by inputs like query strings in Laravel.
-It's easy to use and fully dynamic.
+Eloquent Filter is a robust Laravel package providing an intuitive way to filter your Eloquent models using query strings.
+Perfect for crafting responsive APIs and complex data sets, this package seamlessly integrates with Laravel's existing Eloquent models, adding powerful and dynamic filtering capabilities with minimal setup.

+Features:

-- Support complex queries
+- Support for complex query structures
-- Straightforward ways to override conditions based on your desire
+- Easy to override conditions for custom behavior
-- Having awesome harmonic with Laravel, Eloquent even with query builder as a new feature
-- Take control of every step of running
+- Harmonious integration with Laravel and Eloquent, including query builders
+- Full control over filter execution and customization

+We've tailored Eloquent Filter to be as flexible as you need—whether your queries are straightforward or complex.
+With an extensive feature set, you can implement specific functionalities unique to your application with ease.

 **Note** We considered what predictable features you wanted to implement no matter simple or complex, although we have a lot of features to make able you to implement your specific something's else.

 ## Table of Content